aryanvgithub/SRIP2022_Submission/README.md

 ">here</a><br><br><hr>

 <h3>Task 2:</h3>
-To understand the task better, I did some study and found a resarch paper publised on a similar topic.<br><br>
+To understand the task better, I did some study and found a resarch paper published on a similar topic.<br><br>

 The paper talked about how Accelerometer data can be used to calculate distance travelled<br><br>